dojo/widgets/src/calendar/README.md

 - Focus is controlled when opening and closing the month popup

 ### i18n Features
-- Localized versions of `CalendarMessages`, `monthNames`, and `weekdayNames` can be passed in via properties.
+- Localized bundles can be passed in via the `i18nBundle` property.